aausch/filteringxmljsonifier/README.md

   --destination DESTINATION

-                        file name to store the generated json into; if ommited, will output to stdout
+                        file name to store the generated json into; if ommited, will output to stdout --split SPLIT
+                        split the xml file into valid xml files containing elements at root leaves the split documents in a directory named: [source][timestamp] performs the json conversion using a mrjob job, running on the split xml --split_root SPLIT_ROOT

+                        root node to split the xml on, if different from the root node to use when filtering
 ```

 filter file format